u91738/cvematch/README.md

   --db DB               Path to database
   --cve CVE             CVE id to check.
 Can be repeated.
   --cwe CWE             Check all CVEs with this CWE id.
 Can be repeated.
-  --no-cve NO_CVE       CVE id to not check.
-Can be repeated.
   --w2v-show            show distances to some word2vec tokens --w2v-list            list available word2vec files
   --w2v W2V             word2vec files name to use, see --w2v-list